scikit-hep/pyBumpHunter/README.md

 ### To do list

+* Test signal deficit mode

 * Run BH on 2D histograms

-* Test signal deficit mode

 ### Authors and contributors

 Louis Vaslin (main developper), Julien Donini

-Thanks to Samuel Calvet for helping to cross-check and validate pyBumpHunter against the (internal) C++ version of BumpHunter developped by the [ATLAS collaboration](https://atlas.cern/).
+Thanks to Samuel Calvet for his help in cross-checking and validating pyBumpHunter against the (internal) C++ version of BumpHunter developped by the [ATLAS collaboration](https://atlas.cern/).